melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/Self-study.md

-# Self Study For LEMP Stack
+# Self study for LEMP stack module 2
 1. ## Make Yourself familiar with basic *SQL Syntax and most commonly used commands*

 ### What is SQL?